Staff development trends: reverse classroom learning

 The Benefits of Improved Employee Development

-Your company can benefit from this approach to staff development in a variety of ways:
+Your company can benefit from this approach of corporate training in a variety of ways:

 - When the traditional training model is flipped and conducted by a skilled trainer, the experience is much more collaborative, generating a richer dialogue for participants.